cslant/telegram-git-notifier-app/README.md

 **You need to set up your domain and SSL certificate to use the webhook**.
 You can build your own server or use a service like [Heroku](https://www.heroku.com/).

-In this example, we will use localhost and ngrok to set up domain and webhook:
+In this example, we will use localhost and ngrok to set up the domain and webhook:
 1. Download and install [ngrok](https://ngrok.com/download).
 2. Run command in terminal: `php -S localhost:8000`
 3. Run command in terminal: `ngrok http 8000`